massoncheg/forgejo-docs/docs/user/labels.md

 it is still associated with existing pull requests or issues, it can be archived.

 - The label won't show up as a suggestion when you're adding/editing labels.
-- The label cannot be assigned to a new issues or pull requests.
+- The label cannot be assigned to new issues or pull requests.

 To archive a label, edit the label and click the `Archive` checkbox.